crs4/bbmri-it-school-tutorials/09-remote-services/ssh.md

 # SSH - authenticate with your key

-Rather than using password authentication, you can authenticate with the key we created earlier
+Rather than using password authentication, you can authenticate with the key we created earlier.
-* recall: we configured our toy server to recognize the key through the `PUBLIC_KEY` environment variable.
+* Recall: we configured our toy server to recognize the key through the `PUBLIC_KEY` environment variable.

 The `-i` switch tells SSH to use the specified key to authenticate.
 Connect to the SSH server using your key by executing the following command:

     $ ssh -i ~/.ssh/id_ed25519.key -p 2222 student@localhost

-Note: you just logged in without typing a password!
+You just logged in without typing a password!

+**Note**.
+With this configuration, the private key is the only authentication required to access your server.
+Keeping your key secret is as important as keeping a password secret.

+Key based authentication has many advantages over password-based authentication.
+For instance:
+* convenience -- log in without typing a password;
+* not susceptible to dictionary or brute force attacks;
+* automatic log in -- enables automation.

-Note: if you had used a password to secure (i.e., encrypt) your key when you generated it with `ssh-keygen`, you would normally have to enter the password to use the key to authenticate yourself.
+When you generate a key with `ssh-keygen`, you can configure a password to secure it (i.e., encrypt it).
+Then, your password would protect the key and you would normally have to enter it to decrypt the key and authenticate yourself.
+This strategy gives you the security of key-based authentication, but with the inconvenience of having to type a password.

+Set the current SSH key aside.
+Repeat the exercise, this time creating a new SSH key *with a passphrase*.
+Notice how you need to unlock the key to use it.

+For both key-based security and password-less convenience, you can read up on using [`ssh-agent`](https://www.ssh.com/academy/ssh/agent).

+After you have finished, you can restart the SSH server with the password-less key, so we can use it for the rest of this tutorial.

 # SSH - passwordless logins